MikeHopley/ftl-ships-guide/stealth-b.md

 Sector 1 distress beacons are worth visiting, but guaranteed fights are better.
 You have blue options from cloaking (okay, good once upgraded) and the Glaive Beam (weak).
 Note that Long-Ranged Scanners effectively decrease the value of unmarked beacons.

+Despite the awful medbay, you can [heal four crew](https://www.youtube.com/watch?v=x9mK7101qUc) at the same time.

 ## When to skip fights